sergio-schmiegelow/obj-over-tcp/README.md

   * **eventTypes.OBJECT_RECEIVED**
   * **eventTypes.DATA_SENT**
   * (the default is all of them)
-* **userData**: A Python object to be returned on the event on the callback .Usefull when there is more than one asyncObjOverTcp pointing to the same callback function.
+* **userData**: A Python object to be returned on the event on the callback .Usefull when there is more than one asyncObjOverTcp pointing to the same callback function
 ####  Methods
 * **(async)send(obj, connection = None, blocking = False)**: Send a Python object
   * **Obj**: object to send
   * **connection**:
     * In client mode: Not used
     * In server mode: The connection to be used to send the object
   * **Blocking** if True, will wait the object to be sent.
-If false, will call the callback function when the object is sent.
+If false, will call the callback function when the object is sent
 * **(async)close(connection = None)**: Close a connection
   * **connection**:
     * In client mode: Not used
     * In server mode: The connection to close.
 If None, all connections and the server will be closed
+* **isConnected(self)**
+  * Returns True if there is at least one connected connection
+* **getConnections()**
+  * Return a list of all connected connections
+* **isRunning()**
+  * In client mode: Returns True if it is connected or trying to connect
+  * In server mode: Returns True if the there is connected connectins or the server is listening for new connections

 ---

 ## Stream transport classes